Myślibórz: World War II

 By the beginning of the Second World War in 1939, Soldin had 6,284 inhabitants.
 During the war, the Germans operated a forced labour subcamp of the Stalag II-D prisoner-of-war camp in the town.

 The town was captured without a fight by the Red Army on 31 January 1945.
 After a Soviet soldier attempting to rape a local woman was shot and killed by her husband on 3 February, the Soviets rounded up 160 civilians from the town, mostly teenaged boys and elderly men, and murdered 120 of them in a nearby quarry four days later.
 After the discovery of the mass grave of the victims in 1995, a memorial commemorating the victims was erected.

 In April 1945, a field hospital assigned to the First Polish Army was based in the town, treating Soviet and Polish soldiers.
 On 13–15 April 1945, the quartermaster of the First Polish Army was stationed in the town.

-With the end of the war in 1945, the partly depopulated area was transferred to Poland under border changes promulgated at the Potsdam Conference.
-The surviving German population of Soldin was expelled in accordance with the Potsdam Agreement and the town, renamed Myślibórz, was gradually repopulated by Polish settlers.
+With the end of the war in 1945, the partly depopulated area was transferred to Poland under border changes promulgated at the Potsdam Conference, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
+The surviving German population was expelled in accordance with the Potsdam Agreement and the town was gradually repopulated by Polish people.